 During three U.S. American Apollo missions (11, 14, and 15) and two un-manned Soviet missions (Luna 17 and Luna 21), retro-reflectors were deployed near the landing sites between 1969 and 1973 (Figure 2).
-The LLR experiment has continuously provided range data for about 40 years, generating about 16300 normal points.
-The main benefit of this space geodetic technique is the determination of a host of parameters describing lunar ephemeris, lunar physics, the Moon's interior, various reference frames, Earth orientation parameters and the Earth-Moon dynamics.
-LLR has also become the strongest tool for testing Einstein's theory of general relativity in the solar system; no violations of general relativity have been found so far.
-However, the basis for all scientific analyses is more high quality data from a well distributed global LLR network.
+LLR ranging has continuously provided data for about 41 years, generating about 17000 normal points.

+LLR is used to determination parameters describing lunar ephemeris, lunar physics, the Moon's interior, various reference frames, Earth orientation parameters and the Earth-Moon dynamics.
+LLR has also become one of the strongest tools for testing Einstein's theory of general relativity in the solar system; no violations of general relativity have been found so far.
+However, the basis for all scientific analyses is more high quality data from a well-distributed global LLR network.

-From all of the ILRS observatories (nearly 40), there are only a few sites that are technically equipped to carry out Lunar Laser Ranging (LLR) to retro-reflector arrays on the surface of the Moon (Figure 3).
-The McDonald Observatory in Texas, USA and Observatorie de la Côte d' Azur, France are the only currently operational LLR sites.
-The latter has undergone renovation since late 2004, and it is expected to imminently return to action in 2009.
-The McDonald observatory has major problems to get further LLR tracking funded.
-Thus no system upgrade could be made in the past years and at the end of 2009, even any financial support for lunar tracking will be cut down, so that lunar laser ranging is not possible anymore.
-A new site with lunar capability has been built at the Apache Point Observatory, New Mexico, USA, equipped with a 3.5 m telescope.
-This station, called APOLLO, is designed for mm accuracy ranging.
-A new set of data from APOLLO was released in 2008 with an additional ~200 normal points, and a promise to soon make the data available in the newly adopted ILRS data format.
+From all of the ILRS observatories (nearly 40), there are only a few sites that are technically equipped to carry out Lunar Laser Ranging (Figure 3).
+The McDonald Observatory in Texas, USA, the Apache Point Observatory, New Mexico, USA, and the Observatoire de la Côte d' Azur, France are the only currently operational LLR sites.
+The latter returned to action in September 2009, after several years of renovation.
+The McDonald observatory has had major LLR funding problems, and as a result, LLR operations have recently slowed to a much reduced level.
+The new Apache Point Lunar Laser Observatory (APOLLO) in New Mexico, USA, became operational in 2005 and has since been by far the largest producer of lunar ranging data.
+Built with a 3.5 m telescope, the station is designed for mm accuracy ranging.
+A new set of data from APOLLO was released in 2011 with a total of ~940 normal points.
+The data are now available in the newly adopted ILRS CRD data format through a reformatting effort at the McDonald Observatory.
+The measurement statistics of the major lunar observatories between 1970 and 2011 is shown in Figure 4.